Davtek11/Davtek11/README.md

 ## Hi there 👋

-My Name is David and I'm currently learning software development at the HEIG-VD in Yverdon-les-Bains, Switzerland.
+My Name is David Berger, born in Switzerland.

+I'm currently learning software development at the HEIG-VD in Yverdon-les-Bains, Switzerland.

-My Nindo is that the Gadji is a Paqueta
+SIUUUUUUU